vancleve/BIO580-DWVR/README.md

 # Course format

-Each week will consist of a short introduction and interactive demonstration of the concepts and tools for that week followed by a short lab where students apply the concepts and tools.
+Each week will consist of a introduction and interactive demonstration of the concepts and tools for that week on Tuesday followed by a lab where students apply the concepts and tools on Thursday.
 There may be preliminary readings to do before class for some weeks (see “Topic schedule” below and check back for updates); please make sure to do those so that we make the most of time in class.